 - 1. [REFEREE] Signal the end of the game [S14]. - 2.
 [LINESMAN] Recover your chain clip. - 3.
 [UMPIRE] Recover the game ball last used. - 4.
 [LINESMAN, LINE JUDGE, FIELD JUDGE AND SIDE JUDGE] Recover the spare game balls from the ball persons. - 5.
-After the Referee has signalled the end of the game, immediately get together in pairs (or larger groups) and leave the field at a modest and uniform pace (set by the nearest official to the dressing room). - (a) If an official is carrying the dressing room key, he should ensure he is the first one to reach the dressing room. - (b) You should neither seek nor avoid coaches and players. - (c) If hassled by anyone, keep walking. - (d) Do not remain on or near the field to chat with players, coaches, spectators or anyone. - 6.
+After the Referee has signalled the end of the game, immediately get together in pairs (or larger groups) and leave the field at a modest and uniform pace (set by the nearest official to the dressing room). - (a) If an official is carrying the dressing room key, they should ensure they are the first one to reach the dressing room. - (b) You should neither seek nor avoid coaches and players. - (c) If hassled by anyone, keep walking.

+- (d) Do not remain on or near the field to chat with players, coaches, spectators or anyone.
+(Exception: if you have been requested to remain for a post-game presentation ceremony.) § - 6.
 Any request for discussion regarding the officiating of the game must be directed towards the Referee.
 [REFEREE] Be prepared to discuss any rules interpretation (in the dressing room, not on the field), but politely refuse to discuss judgment calls. - 7.
 All officials should complete any administrative duties required of them.

-8. Officials are responsible after the game to ensure that the balls and any other equipment are returned to game management.
+This includes resolving the correct foul associated with any disqualification that occurred. § - 8.
+Officials are responsible after the game to ensure that the balls and any other equipment are returned to game management.